The 10 Most Famous Pieces of Street Art in the World

 10. Bambi, Don’t Shoot

 This last work is made by a woman, the famous British artist nicknamed Bambi.
 Born in the 80s, she began to make graffiti in the streets of London.
 Anonymous, people call her “the female Banksy”.
 Equally provocative, she creates stencils that denounce various forms of injustice.
 In her works, she features contemporary figures such as Donald Trump or Amy Winehouse.
 Her most famous work is that of five boys, reproduced identically side by side and raising a hand.
 Instead of the balloons that are supposed to be under their feet, there are skulls.
 Bambi decided to write in red letters “Don’t Shoot”.
 Finally, the boys wear T-shirts with the Nike logo “Don’t Do It”.
-This work, which caused the displeasure of the Nike brand, was intended to fight against police violence.
+This work, which displeased the Nike brand, was intended to fight against police violence.